Craft Feature

-Craft allows developers to automatically generate handlers and endpoints using simple annotations, while seamlessly integrating with OpenAPI documentation generation.
+Craft allows developers to automatically generate handler functions and endpoints through simple annotations, while seamlessly integrating with OpenAPI documentation generation.

 Use Cases